pujiangxian88888888/Call-of-duty-blackops3-custom-RainbowSix-Extraction-style-hud/README.md

 Download image files from DEVRAW,put the "_custom" folder in you game root;

+in ROOT/zone_source/all/assetlist,find file zm_common.csv,in line 1010,find "image,hit_direction_zm",delete or comment it;

 To check this hud installed successful or not:

 open APE,search GDT "c_r6e_hud",if it exsits and contains all image files,it means you have installed it correctly.